LimoWanKenobi/LimoResume/resume.md

 __[UDACITY](https://www.udacity.com)__
 11/2015 - Current
 __[Machine Learning Nano Degree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009)__
-* Working on my project to evaluate the performance of a Machine Learning Algorithm that predicts prices of Houses on Boston.
+* Completed a project to evaluate the performance of a Machine Learning Algorithm that predicts prices of Houses on Boston.
+* Working on a Classification project that implements a student intervention system to identify students in risk of not passing its high school final exam based on information captured from student data management systems.

 __Universidad Abierta y a Distancia de México (UNADM)__
 01/2015 - Current
 __B.S.
 Mathematics__.
 (Lic. en Matemáticas)
-I am currently a second semester student at the National Online University of Mexico.
+I am currently a third semester student at the National Online University of Mexico.

 __Facultad de Matemáticas de la Universidad de Guanajuato.
 (CIMAT)__
 08/2002 – 07/2007 _Guanajuato, Mexico_